 The Salvation Army will be hosting a Christmas lunch for the elderly at the Cherry Tree in Canterbury.
 Volunteers are needed to help at the event.

-Simple actions can help the elderly over the festive period.
+Simple actions can help elderly Canterbury people over the festive period.
 Service Manager of the charity Older People’s Service, Shelley Rhodes said:

 “If you have an elderly neighbour, ensure that you check on them over the winter/xmas period.
 Signs to look out for that something may not be right- Papers/letters remain in the letterbox, milk not taken in as usual.”